-Grants are awarded to nonprofit organizations only.
-Please check the list of current and recent past grants in each of the program areas to understand the present interests of the Board of Directors.
+Grants are awarded to 501(c)(3) organizations and U.S. federally recognized tribes only.
+Please check the list of current and recent past grants in each of the program areas to understand the present interests of the Board of Directors and staff.

 Established in 1986, the Foundation’s Contemporary Visual Arts Program has provided support to numerous museums, non-profit art spaces, and college and university galleries across the United States.
 With a primary focus on one-person exhibitions of contemporary art, the Foundation also makes grants in support of monographic publications, as well as a select number of special projects.